Economy of the United States

-The United States has a highly developed diversified market economy.
-It is the world's largest economy by nominal GDP and second largest by purchasing power parity (PPP).
-As of 2025, it has the world's ninth highest nominal GDP per capita and eleventh highest GDP per capita by PPP.
-According to the World Bank, the U.S. accounted for 14.8% of the global aggregate GDP in 2024 in purchasing power parity terms and 26.2% in nominal terms.
-The U.S. dollar is the currency most used in international transactions and the world's foremost reserve currency, backed by a large U.S. treasuries market, its role as the reference standard for the petrodollar system, and its linked eurodollar.
-Several countries use it as their official currency and in others it is the de facto currency.
-Since the end of World War II, the economy has achieved relatively steady growth, low unemployment and inflation, and rapid advances in technology.
+The United States has a highly developed and diversified market-oriented economy.
+It is the world's largest economy by nominal GDP, generating 26% of global economic output.
+It is the second-largest by purchasing power parity (PPP).
+On a per capita basis, the U.S. ranks ninth-highest nominal GDP per capita and 10th-highest GDP per capita by PPP.
+The U.S. dollar is the world's foremost reserve currency with widespread international usage and serve as reference standard for the petrodollar and eurodollar.
+Since the end of World War II, the economy has achieved relatively steady growth, low unemployment and inflation, along with rapid advances in technology.
+The American economy is fueled by high productivity, technology, well-developed transportation infrastructure, and extensive natural resources.

-The American economy is fueled by high productivity, well-developed transportation infrastructure, and extensive natural resources.
-Americans have the sixth highest average household and employee income among OECD member states.
-In 2021, they had the highest median household income among OECD countries, although the country also had one of the world's highest income inequalities among the developed countries.
-The largest U.S. trading partners are Mexico, Canada, China, Japan, Germany, South Korea, the United Kingdom, Taiwan, India, and Vietnam.
+The nation is the second-largest manufacturer, with American manufacturing making up a fifth of the global total.
+The largest U.S. trading partners are Mexico, Canada, China, Japan, and Germany.
 The U.S. is the world's largest importer and second-largest exporter.
+It has free trade agreements with many countries.
+The country is the world's largest producer of petroleum, natural gas, and blood products.
+The U.S. has the world's largest consumer market.
+Within the American banking system, as of 2026, commercial banks maintain $25 trillion in assets.
+The nation maintains a large U.S. treasuries market and hosts the world's largest gold reserves.
+It is home to 139 of the 500 largest companies globally.

-It has free trade agreements with several countries, including Canada and Mexico (through the USMCA), Australia, South Korea, Israel, and several others that are in effect or under negotiation.
-The U.S. has a highly flexible labor market, where the industry adheres to a hire-and-fire policy, and job security is relatively low.
-Among OECD nations, the U.S. has a highly efficient social security system; social expenditure stood at roughly 30% of GDP.
+Americans have the sixth-highest average household and employee income among OECD member states.
+In 2026, they had the highest median household income among OECD countries, with one of the world's highest income inequalities among developed countries.
+The U.S. has the world's highest number of billionaires, with total wealth of $5.7 trillion.
+The U.S. has a highly flexible labor market and job security is relatively low.
+The nation's labor market has attracted immigrants from all over the world and its net migration rate is among the highest in the world.
+The U.S. has a highly efficient social security system; social expenditure stood at roughly 30% of GDP.